DHTMLX/gantt-docs/data/api/gantt_ontaskunselected_event.md

 @params:
-- id	string, number	the task id (of the unselected task)
+- id	string/number	the task id (of the unselected task)

 @example: